Dietitian: Educational Requirements

 The ADA offers the Registered Dietitian (RD) designation to food and nutrition professionals who hold bachelor's degrees from an approved educational program.
 Candidates for certification must also have completed a CADE-accredited practicum or internship program, which generally includes one year of supervised field work in a health care or food service facility.
 They are then eligible to sit for the Commission on Dietetic Registration's national exam and, upon passage, become certified.
 RDs must maintain certification by earning 75 continuing education credits every five years.

 According to the U.S. Bureau of Labor Statistics (BLS), dietitian jobs were predicted to increase 21% from 2012-2022.
 This was due to a greater demand for more health and nutrition programs, as well as a growing elderly population in need of nutritional services.
-Dietitians and nutritionists made a mean yearly wage of $56,950 in May 2014, reported the BLS.
+Dietitians and nutritionists made a median yearly wage of $56,950 in May 2014, reported the BLS.